TerrenceBamberg/TerrenceBamberg/README.md

 My name is Terrence, a Computer Science graduate from Auburn University and aspiring Java developer searching for new and exciting opportunities.

-My current interests include developing microservices-based RESTful business applications and enterprise application modernization.
+My interests include developing microservices-based RESTful business applications and enterprise application modernization.